Microsoft Defender Antivirus: Features

-Before Windows 8, Windows Defender only protected users against spyware.
-It includes a number of real-time security agents that monitor several common areas of Windows for changes which might have been caused by spyware.
-It also has the ability to remove installed ActiveX software.
-Windows Defender featured an integrated support for Microsoft SpyNet that allows users to report to Microsoft what they consider to be spyware, and what applications and device drivers they allow to be installed on their systems.
-Protection against viruses was subsequently added in Windows 8; which resembles Microsoft Security Essentials (MSE).
-It also uses the same anti-malware engine and virus definitions from MSE.
+Microsoft Defender Antivirus provides several key features to protect endpoints from computer virus.
 In Windows 10, Windows Defender settings are controlled in the Windows Defender Security Center.
-In the Windows 10 Anniversary Update, a new logo is introduced and a pop-up notification will appear to announce the results of a scan, even if no viruses are found.
+Windows 10 Anniversary Update includes several improvements, including a new popup that announces the results of a scan.

 Real-time protection

 In the Windows Defender options, the user can configure real-time protection options.
 Windows 10's Anniversary Update introduced Limited Periodic Scanning, which optionally allows Windows Defender to scan a system periodically if another antivirus app is installed.
 It also introduced Block at First Sight, which uses machine learning to predict whether a file is malicious.

 Browser integration

 Integration with Internet Explorer and Microsoft Edge enables files to be scanned as they are downloaded to detect malicious software inadvertently downloaded.
 As of April 2018, Microsoft Defender is also available for Google Chrome via an extension and works in conjunction with Google Safe Browsing, but as of late 2022, this extension is now deprecated.